hicknhack-software/buildbot-inplace-config/Readme.md

 ## Features

 * each project carries it's build instructions
-* platform and setup tags for build slave matching
+* platform and setup tags for build worker matching
 * support for git projects

 ## Releases